lukaskollmer/yo/docs/readme.md

 Yo differentiates between stack-allocated primitive types and heap-allocated complex types.

 - `runtime::alloc(num_bytes: int): *int` allocates space on the heap and returns a pointer to the beginning of the allocated data
-- Accessing the data referenced by a pointer is possible via the subscript (see the example below)
+- Accessing the data referenced by a pointer is possible by subscripting (see the example below)
 - `runtime::free(ptr: any): void` frees the allocated heap space

 **Example:** Allocating a C-String on the heap